forsythfuture/indicators/functions/acs/README.md

 The formula comes from: U.S. Census Bureau, A Compass for Understanding and Using ACS Survey Data, A-18 (October 2008)

 Parameters:
-- data_frame: the dataframe where the estimates and standar errors are housed
+- data_frame: the data frame where the estimates and standard errors are housed
 - estimate: a string that is the column name of the column containing the estimate
 - se: a string that is the column name of the column containing the standard error
 - var_names: (optional) a character vector of variables that can be combined to created distinct names for each row and column